Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **metamorphic** : advanced version of polymorphic virus rewriting itself entirely before propagation
 - **stealth** : category of viruses hiding themselves to avoid detection
 - **armored** : virus with mechanism to make detection by antivirus harder
-- **hoax** : virus that propagates by making users believe they need to install it to cleanup their machine
+- **hoax** : virus that propagates by making users believe they need to install it to clean up their machine

 ### Worm